MUSC Bulletin | College of Nursing

 Academic Honors: Dean’s List

-At the end of each fall and spring semester, a Dean’s List is compiled, listing the names of students who carried 10 or more semester hours and earned a GPA of 3.5 or above.
+At the end of fall, spring, and summer semesters, the Dean's List is compiled.
+It consists of the names of all undergraduate students registered for a full time plan of study who earned a GPA of 3.5 or better for the semester.

 When a student’s cumulative GPA falls below 2.0, the student will be placed on academic probation.
 To be removed from academic probation, the student must raise the cumulative GPA to 2.0 by the end of the next semester.
 The student must also successfully complete the nursing course in which a grade below 2.0 was earned.
 Failure to do so will result in dismissal from the program.